Improving our processes for asylum seekers

 Background

-2. In June 2021, Immigration New Zealand (INZ) commissioned a review by Victoria Casey KC of INZ processes and procedures relating to restriction of movement of asylum (refugee and protection status) claimants.
+2. In June 2021, Immigration New Zealand (INZ) commissioned a review by Victoria Casey KC of INZ processes and procedures relating to restriction of freedom of movement of asylum (refugee and protection status) claimants.

 3. The final report resulting from the review was provided to INZ on 23 March 2022.

-4. Key recommendations from the review were that INZ should ensure decisions to restrict the movement of asylum claimants are:
+4. Key recommendations from the review were that INZ should ensure decisions to detain asylum claimants are:

 • consistent with the 2012 United Nations High Commissioner for Refugees (UNHCR) Detention Guidelines, and